irosyadi/gitbook/note/windows-app.md

 # Awesome Windows Apps

-This is list of awesome apps for Windows 10.
+This is a list of awesome apps for Windows 10.

 ## File Tools
 - 7-Zip : file compression